Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Methods

-An overview of the model architecture can be seen in Fig. \ref{fig:architecture}.
-We use an early fusion approach where X-ray and DRR images are concatenated along the channel dimension as input.
-The concatenated input is first processed through a specialized convolutional block designed to handle the double input channels, followed by standard convolutional blocks.
-Each convolution block consists of two convolutional layers (3x3 kernels) with GELU activation, max pooling (2x2 kernels with stride 2) for spatial downsampling, and batch normalization.
-After feature extraction, the feature maps are split along the channel dimensions into two halves (corresponding to each image modality) and passed through a bidirectional cross-attention mechanism.
-This enables features from each modality to attend to relevant features in the other, allowing for a more complex interaction.
-The cross-attended features are then fused with an averaging operation, flattened, and processed through a dropout layer before a fully connected layer produces the prediction classes.
+An overview of the model architecture can be seen in Fig.~\ref{fig:architecture}.
+We utilize an early fusion approach where X-ray and DRR images are concatenated along the channel dimension, doubling the first convolution block's channel size.
+Each convolution block consists of two convolutional layers ($3\times 3$ kernels) with GELU activation followed by each layer, max pooling ($2\times 2$ kernels with stride $2$), and batch normalization.
+After feature extraction, the final feature map is split channel-wise into two views that interact through bidirectional cross-attention.
+The cross-attended features are then fused with an averaging operation, flattened, and processed through a dropout layer before a fully connected layer produces the binary prediction classes.

+The training procedure was optimized using Optuna~\cite{akiba2019optuna}, which determined the optimal hyperparameters for the model.
+The optimal hyperparameters found were:\texttt{learning\_rate=0.0002, weight\_decay=0.00005}, and \texttt{batch\_size=16}.
+Binary cross-entropy was used as the loss function during training, ensuring efficient learning across tasks.
+The model was implemented in Pytorch 2.3.1 and trained on an NVIDIA Titan RTX GPU.